chrisjs87/node-auth1-project/README.md

 #### Codegrade

-- [ ] Fork and clone the repository.
+- [COMPLETE] Fork and clone the repository.
-- [ ] Open the assignment in Canvas and click on the "Set up git" option.
+- [COMPLETE] Open the assignment in Canvas and click on the "Set up git" option.
-- [ ] Follow instructions to set up Codegrade's Webhook and Deploy Key.
+- [COMPLETE] Follow instructions to set up Codegrade's Webhook and Deploy Key.
-- [ ] Push your first commit: `git commit --allow-empty -m "first commit" && git push`.
+- [COMPLETE] Push your first commit: `git commit --allow-empty -m "first commit" && git push`.
-- [ ] Check to see that Codegrade has accepted your git submission.
+- [COMPLETE] Check to see that Codegrade has accepted your git submission.

 ### Task 2: Minimum Viable Product